JonasFelder/Chelsea-FC-Dashboard/README.md

 Data Source: Transfermarkt Historical Database via Kaggle.

 ETL and Processing: Python and SQL were used to clean transfer records, calculate net spend, and join match performance metrics.
+Throughout the development process, AI-assisted coding tools were regularly leveraged to support data processing, debugging, and optimization of scripts.

 Visualization: Power BI serves as the primary dashboard interface.